solo-io/gloo-docs/gloo/docs/user_guides/basic_routing_console.md

     ![Basic Console](../basic_console.png "Basic Console")

-1. Create a Virtual Service.
+1. Create a new Virtual Service.

     * Click on the `Create Virtual Service +` link in the upper right corner of the console.